Furnishing adequate housing, a good diet, and routine preventive care will minimize disease in potbellied pigs, as with any other animal.

 Bleeding from the nose, with or without a crooked snout, is a common sign of the disease.
 Early treatment with antibiotics is recommended for acute cases.
 For pigs with chronic nose bleeds, cooling the area with cold water and keeping the pig calm are helpful.
 For pigs in dry climates, increasing the humidity of the air can offer some relief.
 Vaccines are available for atrophic rhinitis, but they must be used in pregnant mothers and unweaned pigs to be most effective.
 Watch newborn piglets for sneezing, nasal discharge, and tears.
 If these signs appear, your veterinarian should be consulted for prompt treatment.

 Like humans, potbellied pigs can develop pneumonia, an infection of the lungs with signs that include coughing, fever, lethargy, and difficulty breathing.
 Young pigs are exposed to pneumonia-causing microorganisms from their mothers or littermates or from contact with other infected pigs.
 Pneumonia is a serious disease for potbellied pigs because they have a relatively small lung capacity.
-The disease is often caused by Mycoplasma hyopneumoniae, which damages the immune capacity of the lungs.
+The disease is often caused by Mycoplasma hyopneumoniae, which damages the immune function of the lungs.
 This is frequently followed by a more serious infection with the bacteria Pasteurella multocida.
 Antibiotic treatment can control the infection and is especially important when a litter of young pigs is involved.
 Vaccines are available for some types of pneumonia, but their use is probably not required unless your pet is routinely exposed to other pigs.

 Pneumonia caused by Actinobacillus pleuropneumoniae is very dangerous for potbellied pigs.
 It is transmitted by mothers to their piglets or by exposure to other swine that have the disease.
 Pigs that are infected with the disease become carriers, and they can pass the infection to other pigs even though they might not have any signs.
 Common signs of infection include coughing, fever, and lethargy.
 Sudden death is possible.
 Prompt treatment with appropriate antibiotics is required.
 Even with prompt treatment, recovered pigs usually have permanent tissue loss in the lungs and may have recurring respiratory problems.
 The best preventive step for this disease is vaccination.
 Commercial vaccines are readily available and should be included in your pig’s vaccination schedule.

 Skin tumors such as melanomas are commonly found in potbellied pigs and other swine.
 These tumors may be malignant and spread to other parts of the body.
 Your veterinarian should remove any suspected tumor and have it evaluated by a pathologist.
-Occasionally, melanomas may regress on their own, resulting in a loss of hair and skin color of the entire body.
+Occasionally melanomas regress on their own, resulting in a loss of hair and skin color of the entire body.
 In these cases, normal pigmentation usually returns, and affected pigs usually live normal life spans.

 Sunburn can develop in potbellied pigs exposed to sudden high-intensity sunlight.
 The sunburn may or may not be obvious.
 Sunburned pigs may be “down in the back legs” and can show weakness or minor paralysis in the hind limbs accompanied by squeals or other vocalizations.
 Pigs will recover from sunburn; however, you may want to have your veterinarian suggest an appropriate skin lotion to provide pain relief for your pet.
 If the pig is kept in an outside pen, it is important to ensure that the animal always has some shade available to reduce the chance of sunburn or heat stress.